 The history of Moroni dates back in the 10th century where Arab settlers established the city to offer a commercial connection to the rich island of Zanzibar.
 Moroni has been experiencing active volcanoes from the mountain especially one which erupted in 2006.
 Tourism infrastructure in Moroni is poorly developed and the country relies mostly on coffee, cocoa, and vanilla as commercial exports.
 Direct flights from Moroni to European countries are not available making the city less attractive to international tourists.
 Its coastline largely comprises of rocky volcanic terrain with a few towns.

 Visiting Moroni gives you a feeling of being in a different world.
 This place is simply timeless and the air seems to be filled with a heavy romanticized Arabia.
-As you wander along the narrow streets in old Arab Quarter, tourists will often pass women dressed in some colorful wraps and men in white robs.
+As you wander along the narrow streets in the old Arab Quarter, tourists will often pass women dressed in some colorful wraps and men in white robes.
 However, Moroni is largely a very dirty place and locals won’t think twice about throwing rubbish on the streets.
-The government seems not so sure on how it should handle the waste water and sewage that seems to be too much for a relatively small city like Moroni.
+The government seems not so sure on how it should handle the wastewater and sewage that seems to be too much for a relatively small city like Moroni.

 As a result, these streets emit quite disillusioning odor that seems to put off the tourists from exploring any further.
 During sunset, Moroni harbor is perhaps the most beautiful site on the Indian Ocean.
-The Old Friday Mosque reflects the fading sun light on its coral walls alongside the whitewashed seafront buildings and numerous wooden boats.
+The Old Friday Mosque reflects the fading sunlight on its coral walls alongside the whitewashed seafront buildings and numerous wooden boats.
 At dusk, you will find hundreds of boys and men swimming along the coast which makes it a great place to be.